 Monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rate at the reporting date.
 Non-monetary assets and liabilities that are measured at fair value in a foreign currency are translated into the functional currency at the exchange rate when the fair value was determined.
 Non-monetary assets and liabilities that are measured based on historical cost in a foreign currency are translated at the exchange rate at the date of the transaction.
-Exchange differences are recognized in profit or loss i.
-Recognition and measurement ii.
-Transition to Ind AS
+Exchange differences are recognized in profit or loss.